An Ordinary Hero – from Irlam to Constantinople

 Albert was clearly a brave man.
 He was awarded the Victory medal, the British medal and the Star medal.
 He achieved the rank of corporal and was mentioned in despatches for gallantry.

-The 42nd (East Lancashire) Division was a Territorial Force division and was the first Territorial division to be sent overseas during the First World War.
+The 42nd (East Lancashire) Division was the first Territorial division to be sent overseas during the First World War.
 The division fought at Gallipoli, in the Sinai desert.
 Albert seems to have stayed in North Africa while the rest of the division moved to the Western Front in France and Belgium in 1917.
 This may have been because of his expertise as an engineer – maintaining water supplies was a particular problem during the North Africa campaign.
 He may also have been “seconded” to an Australian regiment at the time – certainly we have photos of him in Australian uniform.

 Albert William Jones (right) in British Military Uniform, c.
 1915.